-The Corporation reimbursed the Northern Territory Government for an average of 3 part time employees contracted to the Corporation during the financial year (2016 - 3 part time employees).
+The Corporation reimbursed the Northern Territory Government for an average of 4 part time employees contracted to the Corporation during the financial year.

 Indemnifying Officers

 No indemnities have been given or agreed to be given or insurance premiums paid or agreed to be paid by the Corporation, during or since the end of the financial year, to any person who is or has been an officer or auditor of the Corporation.